IhorYachmenov/XChangeIt/README.md

 The project includes a `XChangeIt App Design.fig` file, allowing you to open the design locally if the link is broken.
 (Screen 12 refers to the main app screen.), and file `Countries Flag Icons.fig` with all coutries flags [figma link](https://www.figma.com/design/3b9KVCprjufKmQk1Cd9BpS/Countries-Flag-icon-(%2B1000-ICON)-(Community)?m=auto&t=4dDbD2otAR6D3zfn-6).

 ## Visual Representation Of The Project
-For a better review of the UI, screenshots of the app screens have been provided via the link below.
-These files are also included in the project in case the link becomes unavailable.<br>
+For a representation of the app's UI, screenshots of the app screens are provided below.
+These files are included in the project folder `XChangeItAppScreenshots`.<br>

 <p align="center">
   <img src="./XChangeItAppScreenshots/HomeScreen.png" style="width: 30%;" />